Go / No-Go supplier decision planning before china factory visit

 1. Capability Fit

-Can this supplier actually do the job — not in theory, but in reality?
+Can this supplier actually support the project —

 Define in advance:

-• Required manufacturing capability
+• required manufacturing capability

-• Critical equipment and processes
+• critical equipment and processes

-• Comparable project experience
+• comparable project experience

-• In-house vs outsourced operations
+• in-house vs outsourced operations

 Decision Rule